 - Renewable energy sources includes power from wind (turbines) and water (hydroelectric), from the sun (powering photovoltaic panels, hot-air and hot-water panels), from biofuels, from biomass (burning wood, and biogas produced by anaerobic digestion of organic matter such as at a waste water plant), and from trash incineration and landfill gas. - Resource recovery (incineration of trash) and landfill gas recovery is not considered renewable energy under some definitions, but they are defined in Minnesota law as renewable and should be included in your metrics. - Ground-sourced geothermal heating/cooling, while accessing a huge thermal mass, is technically not renewable energy but rather the efficient use of an electric motor to move energy between a building and the subsurface. - City sites include renewable energy generation sites inside and outside city limits, such as at a waste water treatment plant, owned or leased by city government.
 Include sites owned by a municipal utility.
-(Metric 14.1 - 14.3; 14.6) - Private sites include private, non-profit, governmental (other than city), residential, commercial, institutional and industrial sites within city limits owned or leased by an entity other than city government.
+(Metric 14.1 14.3; 14.6) - Private sites include private, non-profit, governmental (other than city), residential, commercial, institutional and industrial sites within city limits owned or leased by an entity other than city government.
 Include community solar gardens and gas stations selling ethanol or biodiesel blends above the state mandated 10%.
-(Metric 14.1 & 14.2) - Generation capacity is the rated (or "nameplate") theoretical generation capacity in kilowatts (kW) and includes generation in facilities at city (public) sites, and at private sites such as solar arrays, landfill gas, etc..
+(Metric 14.1 & 14.2) - Generation capacity is the rated (or "nameplate") theoretical generation capacity in kilowatts (kW) and includes generation in facilities at city (public) sites, and at private sites.
 (Metric 14.2) - Annual production counts megawatt hours (MWh/yr.) generated by city-owned sites in the year prior to the GreenStep reporting year.
 (Metric 14.3) - City and private purchases include renewable energy amounts above the amounts already in the baseline mix from the electric utilities supplying power and gas, and above the mandated 10% biofuels mix from liquid fuel stations in the city.
 Include voluntary "green power purchases" or REC (renewable energy credit) purchases by the city, and by residents, businesses and other governmental units.
-Among these amounts are purchase agreements with renewable energy facilities owned by another provider.
-Note that sometimes such purchases may be from generators such as community solar gardens where the renewable energy credit may not be purchased/held by the entity using the energy.
-While ideally purchases should be documented with renewable energy credits (RECs) held by the user and be Green-E certified, it can be hard to know just who holds the RECs (as, for example, a city might hold them but only for the first 10 years).
-(Metrics 14.4 14.6)
+Among these amounts are city purchase agreements with renewable energy facilities owned by another provider.
+Note that sometimes such purchases may be from generators such as community solar gardens where the renewable energy credit is not purchased/held by the entity using the energy.
+Ideally these purchases should be documented with renewable energy credits (RECs) held by the user and be Green-E certified.
+(Metrics 14.4 14.7)